windup/windup-web/KEYCLOAK-SETUP.md

       * `http://localhost:8080/windup-web/*`
       * `http://localhost:8080/windup-web-services/*`
   * Click on the "Installation" tab, and select the "Keycloak OIDC JBoss Subsystem XML" format option
-  * With the server off, open up `standalone-full.xml` and paste this text into the "urn:jboss:domain:keycloak:1.1" subsystem element
+  * With the server off, open up `standalone-full.xml` and paste this text into the`urn:jboss:domain:keycloak:1.1` subsystem element
-  * Change the "WAR MODULE NAME.war" section to the war name (windup-web.war)
+  * Change the `WAR MODULE NAME.war` section to the war name (`windup-web.war`)
   * Add the following system properties being sure to replace the key with the one from the copied section:
         ```
         <system-properties>